 Mary Poppins knew the value of a good umbrella.
 So did Rihanna.
 Take your lead from them and invest in one of the best umbrellas on the market today—as handily compiled by us.

-You don’t realise how much you need an umbrella until you find yourself drenched by driving rain, making a mental note to never leave home without one ever again.
+You don’t realize how much you need an umbrella until you find yourself drenched by driving rain, making a mental note to never leave home without one ever again.
 Then you forget all about it until the next time those dark clouds appear.

 There are two kinds of people in this world.
 Those who fly by the seat of their pants, ignoring the forecasts, and winging it—even if that means getting soaked from time to time.
 And those who have their life sorted, are always prepared, and can be spotted, dry as a bone, smugly strolling the streets with their umbrella.
 Who would you rather be?